 Named for one of Tel Aviv’s most iconic streets, Dizengoff first landed stateside in Philadelphia in the Summer of 2014, modeled on the hummus stalls (hummusiyas) found around every corner in Israel.

 And just like in Israel, Dizengoff serves only freshly-made hummus (heavy on the tehina) – topped with rotating seasonal garnishes like hot spiced lamb with pine nuts or avocado with harissa – accompanied by fresh, hearth-baked pita, chopped salad, and Israeli pickles.
 Lemonnana (Israeli-style frozen mint lemonade) and local craft beer wash down a vibrant and healthful meal that is a staple of every slice of Israeli society – from cab drivers to lawyers, cops to criminals, and politicians to students.

 In the Spring of 2016, under the leadership of Chef/Partner Emily Seaman, Dizengoff opened its second location inside New York City’s storied Chelsea Market.
-This outpost offers an expanded menu of rotating Israeli-style salads (or salatim), shakshuka for breakfast every morning, and Israeli wines by the glass.

 There’s no cheaper ticket to Israel than a trip to Dizengoff!

 Join us for Chef Emily Seaman's ode to Israeli home cooking.
 Every Thursday and Friday night at 7:30pm, we’re serving a three-course, family-style meal that changes with the seasons and is inspired by the vibrant, soulful and exotic flavors of the Israeli table.